 This site is a portal to the world of poetry in the South West of England.

-You can also sign up for our monthly south west poetry newsletter here: www.poetrycan.co.uk/contact
+You can sign up for our monthly newsletter at: www.poetrycan.co.uk/newsletter.

 Poetry Can organises both Bristol Spring Poetry Festival and Bristol Poetry Festival every year.
 These festivals feature local national and international poets.
-We've put together a page featuring all of the poets who have appeared at the festival over the past few years, we call it The Wall of Poetry Fame.
+We've put together a page featuring all of the poets who have appeared at Bristol Poetry Festivals over the past few years, we call it The Wall of Poetry Fame.